actionhero/actionhero/docs/core/tasks.md

 * `task.name`: The unique name of your task
 * `task.description`: a description
 * `task.queue`: the default queue to run this task within (can be overwritten when enqueued)
 * `task.frequency`: In milliseconds, how often should I run?.
-A frequency of >0 denotes this task as periodic and actionhero will automatically enqueue it when required.
+A frequency of >0 denotes this task as periodic and actionhero will automatically enqueued when the server boots.
+Only one instance of a periodic task will be enqueued within the cluster at a time, regardless of how many actionhero nodes are connected.
 * `task.plugins`: You can use resque plugins in your task from the node-resque project.
 Plugins modify how your tasks are enqueued.
 For example, if you use the `queue-lock` plugin, only one instance of any job (with similar arguments) can be enqueued at a time.
+You can learn more about plugins from the [node-resque project](https://github.com/taskrabbit/node-resque#plugins).
 * `task.pluginOptions`: a hash of options for the plugins